UCB-stat-159-s22/site/_sources/lectures/environments/conda-envs.md

 ## Using an environment in your notebooks

 So far, our simple `mytestenv` environment can only be used at the command-line, but it will not be available for your notebooks.
-For that to work, you need to add to the environment the `ipykernel` package.
+For that to work, you need to complete two additional steps.

+First, you must install in this environment the `ipykernel` package.
 The following `environment.yml` file would give you a kernel you can use in the Hub (albeit with only the `tqdm` package, obviously):

 ```yaml
 name: mytestenv